 Construction Debris, Drywall, Lumber Acceptance

-Our construction roll-off containers accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
-Material is sorted at the Fort Wayne transfer station—ensuring we maintain high recovery rates—before the remaining waste heads to the landfill.
-Contractors on rolling jobs often manage these volumes using commercial recurring hauling agreements, while referencing EPA construction debris recycling guidance.
+Our construction roll-off accepts the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
+Material is sorted at the Fort Wayne transfer station to maximize recovery — contractors on active jobs often set up our commercial recurring hauling agreements.
+Please follow EPA construction debris recycling guidance for standard material-stream management when filling each container.
+Call (260) 222-2861.

 • Framing lumber and offcuts